-In our new base case, we plan to use the RSF to help smooth our debt service payments during the years where there are large debt service spikes in 2030 through 2034, shown on the previous page.
-If we do not set aside sufficient revenue in advance to apply to debt service accrued in 2030 through 2034, we forecast 6 percent annual rate increases to cover the utility's expenses.
+We are considering the use of the RSF to help smooth our debt service payments during the years where there are large debt service spikes in 2030 through 2034, shown on the previous page.
+If we do not reduce our debt service in 2030 through 2034, we forecast 6 percent annual rate increases to cover the utility's expenses.